moses12133/physical-computing-task/README.md

 Physical computing means building interactive physical systems by the use of software and hardware that can sense and respond to the analog world.

 # DIFFERENT TYPES OF MICROCONTROLLERS:
+##### It is a compact and small sized integrated circuit that governs a specific operation in the embedded system Here is a list of the different types of microcontrollers
 ### micro bit:
 ![microbit](https://www.littlebirdelectronics.com.au/assets/full/SF-DEV-14208.jpg)
 ### raspberry pi: